Love Island USA season 2: Future appearances

 In 2021, Jeremiah White and Lauren Coogan competed on the thirty-seventh season of The Challenge.
 Coogan also appeared in episode 6 of HBO Max series FBOY Island.

 In 2022, Mackenzie Dipman appeared in the sixth season of Summer House.
 Sher Suarez appeared on the fifth season of MTV's Ex on the Beach.
 Johnny Middlebrooks competed on Paramount+ original All Star Shore and competed on the thirty-eighth season of The Challenge.
 Dipman later returned as a bombshell for the fourth season of Love Island USA.
 Cely Vazquez and Justine Ndiba competed on The Challenge: USA.

 In 2023, Ndiba returned to compete on The Challenge: World Championship.
 Carrington Rodriguez, Middlebrooks, Ndiba, and Vazquez all appeared on season one of Love Island Games.

 In 2025, Ndiba and Rodriguez appeared on season three of Perfect Match.
 Kierstan Saulter and Vazquez made guest appearances on Love Island: Beyond the Villa.
 Ndiba and Middlebrooks returned for season 2 of Love Island Games.

-In 2026, Middlebrooks will appear on season three of House of Villains.
+In 2026, Rodriguez and Suarez appeared on series three of Love Island: All Stars.
+Middlebrooks appeared on season three of House of Villains.